Northern Pride RLFC: Barlow Park

-The Pride's home ground is Barlow Park in Cairns.
+The Pride's home ground is Barlow Park, corner Scott & Severin St, Parramatta Park, in Cairns.
 The playing field is 114 metres long (100 metres of field plus two 7-metre in-goal areas) by 68 metres wide.
-The facility is floodlit for night games with four towers providing 620 lux.
 The venue has a capacity of 15,000, which includes 1,700 seats (mostly undercover) in a stand on the northern side of the park.
-The stand was constructed in 1987.
-The car park can accommodate approximately 300 vehicles.
-In 2012–2013 the Pride played 13 consecutive home games at Barlow Park without loss.
-In 2014 Barlow Park was renamed 'The Jungle' and the Pride won all 12 matches they played there.
+The stand was constructed in 1987, with an extension added in 2003.
+Further upgrades are proposed to enable the venue to be used for preliminary soccer matches in the lead up to the 2032 Olympic games, with construction due to start in 2025.